helenclx/helenclx/README.md

 I am a self-taught web developer with 8 years of working experience as a graphic designer.
 I specialise in front-end web development.

-👨‍💻 All of my projects are available at [https://helenclx.github.io/](https://helenclx.github.io/)
+👨‍💻 My developer portfolio is available at https://helenclx.github.io/

 📫 How to reach me: **helenclx@outlook.com**